DebtWave FAQ

 We recognize that in a digital world it is sometimes more convenient to access information online.
 Our certified credit counselors and customer service representatives can predominantly communicate with you via email.
 However, for the initial credit counseling session, it’s crucial that we discuss your financial situation over the phone.

 We specialize in helping clients acquire benefits to pay off their credit cards, department store-branded credit cards, and some unsecured personal loans.
-Collections and medical bills can be included in our program.
-However, we will simply forward monthly payments on your behalf for those debts.
+Collections and medical bills are not eligible for our program.

-If you have a payday loan, car loan, home loan, and/or student loan, we can refer you to an organization that can assist you with these types of loans, as these debts cannot be added to the DMP at this time.
+If you have a payday loan, car loan, home loan, and/or student loan, we can refer you to an organization that can assist you.
+These debts cannot be added to the DMP.

 Unlike a bankruptcy, your debts are not forgiven if you enroll in a DMP.
 A DMP will also have little to no impact, at least long-term, on your credit score.
-A bankruptcy, on the other hand, will dramatically lower your score, leaving you with a new credit score ranging somewhere between 520 and 550.
+A bankruptcy, on the other hand, will dramatically lower your score.
 A bankruptcy will also stay on your credit report for seven to 10 years.

 On a DMP, you’ll be paying back your debt over a period of time that usually lasts between three and five years.
-A Chapter 7 bankruptcy, which forgives debt without a payment plan, usually lasts four to six months, while a Chapter 13 bankruptcy, which is a payment plan, will also last three to five years.
+A Chapter 7 bankruptcy, which forgives debt without a payment plan, usually lasts four to six months.
+A Chapter 13 bankruptcy, which is a payment plan, will also last three to five years.

 A DMP will only cost you the outstanding debts you have, likely at a lower interest rate, along with a nominal service fee.
 Filing for bankruptcy can be costly.
 You may eliminate outstanding debts, but you’ll incur court and attorney fees.